dineshmdh/E2F1_rnaseq_processing_gitrepo/README.md

 # E2F1_rnaseq_processing
-Processing done on E2F1 rnaseq data across 6 conditions; used in Igor's paper.

 All the scripts ending in .q were run in SLURM for parallel processing of the samples and call their corresponding .py script.

-Details of the processing (also mentioned in the Methods section in the paper) is as follows:
+### Details of the processing (also mentioned in the Methods section in the paper) is as follows:

-E2F1 RNA-seq processing

 The raw data can be downloaded from GEO using the accession number GSE93365.
 There were 5 forward (_R1.fastqz) and corresponding 5 reverse (_R2.fastqz) raw fastq files.
 The forward-reverse pairs were labeled “S1” to “S5” and corresponded to the following conditions: